The Hottest Neptunes Orbit Metal-Rich Stars: Conclusion

 \section{Conclusion}

-Three broad categories of origin stories have been proposed for planets in the Neptune desert: they formed similarly to longer-period Neptunes, they formed from smaller planets (through collisional growth), or they formed ``top-down'' (through giant planet envelope loss).
+Three broad categories of origin stories have been proposed for planets in the Neptune desert: they formed similarly to longer-period Neptunes, they formed from smaller planets (through collisional growth), or they formed ``top down'' (through giant planet envelope loss).
 These three possibilities make different predictions for the metallicities of Neptune desert host stars, so we studied how they compare to the metallicities of other planet hosts with $P < 100$~d.
 We find the following:

 \begin{enumerate} \item Planets in the Neptune desert are significantly ($p = 0.0016$) more metal-rich than longer-period planets in the Neptune savanna.
-It therefore seems unlikely that these populations formed and evolved similarly. \item In contrast, planets in the Neptune desert and the recently-identified Neptune ridge (3.2 d $<$ $P$ $<$ 5.7 d) do not have distinguishable host star metallicity distributions ($p = 0.79$).
-It is plausible that these populations have similar origins. \item Neptune desert-dweller hosts are significantly more metal-rich than small planet hosts, regardless of whether we consider small planets at similar orbital periods to the desert ($p = 0.003$) or out to 100~days ($p = 0.00014$).
-Therefore, it also seems unlikely that Neptune desert planets formed ``bottom-up'', e.g., as the result of collisions between smaller planets. \item The metallicities of Neptune desert hosts and Hot Jupiter hosts are statistically indistinguishable ($p = 0.55$).
-It remains plausible that planets in the Neptune desert formed ``top-down'', i.e., they are the exposed interiors of former gas giant planets. \end{enumerate}
+It therefore seems unlikely that these populations formed and evolved similarly. \item In contrast, planets in the Neptune desert and the recently identified Neptune ridge (3.2 d $<$ $P$ $<$ 5.7 d) do not have distinguishable host star metallicity distributions ($p = 0.79$).
+It is plausible that these populations have similar origins. \item Neptune desert-dweller hosts are significantly more metal rich than small planet hosts, regardless of whether we consider small planets at similar orbital periods to the desert ($p = 0.003$) or out to 100~days ($p = 0.00014$).
+Therefore, it also seems unlikely that Neptune desert planets formed ``bottom up'', e.g., as the result of collisions between smaller planets. \item The metallicities of Neptune desert hosts and Hot Jupiter hosts are statistically indistinguishable ($p = 0.55$).
+It remains plausible that planets in the Neptune desert formed ``top down'', i.e., they are the exposed interiors of former gas giant planets. \end{enumerate}

 Additionally, we found that these conclusions hold even if we use the full catalog of TOIs to define the Neptune desert, despite the relatively large false positive fraction at short orbital periods \citep{Sullivan2015}.
-Population studies of planet radii from \textit{Kepler} arrived at similar conclusions for the ridge \citep[the \textit{Kepler} desert is basically devoid of planets with well-measured host star metallicities;][]{Dong2018, Petigura2018, Petigura2022}. \textit{TESS} has greatly increased the sample of desert-dwellers with well-measured host star metallicities, allowing us to extend these previous studies into the desert.
+Population studies of planet radii from Kepler arrived at similar conclusions for the ridge \citep[the Kepler desert is basically devoid of planets with well-measured host star metallicities;][]{Dong2018, Petigura2018, Petigura2022}.
+TESS has greatly increased the sample of desert dwellers with well-measured host star metallicities, allowing us to extend these previous studies into the desert.